 Nitrates present in soil can be corrosive to copper tubing at concentrations greater than 50 mg/kg.
-The tested samples possess a nitrate concentration of 34 mg/kg.
+The tested sample possess a nitrate concentration of 21 mg/kg.
 Based on this test result, the on-site soils are not considered to be corrosive to copper pipe.

-Since SCG does not practice in the area of corrosion engineering, we recommend that the client contact a corrosion engineer to provide recommendations for the protection of copper tubing/pipe in contact with the on-site soils.
+Since SCG does not practice in the area of corrosion engineering, we recommend that the client contact a corrosion engineer to provide a more thorough evaluation.